arocklife1/IBM-Tech-OIDC-Demo/README.md

 ## View profile

 Upon a successful login, you will now be able to see the attribute information for the user as well as their access token.
-You can also select the "Links" tab at the top of the page to show you links to setup documetation and other useful information about security Verify SaaS
+You can also select the "Links" tab at the top of the page to show you links to setup documentation and other useful information about security Verify SaaS

 ![ReactHome.png](ReactHome.png)